metacpan/metacpan-cpan-extracted/distros/H/HPC-Runner-Command/_docs/job_submission/hpcrunner_submission_parameters.md

     --metastr             Meta str passed from HPC::Runner::Scheduler
     --module              List of modules to load ex.
 R2, samtools, etc [ Multiple; Split by ","]
-    --no_submit_to_slurm  Bool value whether or not to submit to slurm.
-If you are looking to debug your files, or this script you will want to set this to zero.
-[Flag] --nodes_count         Number of nodes requested.
+    --nodes_count         Number of nodes requested.
 You should only use this if submitting parallel jobs.
 [Default:"1"; Integer
                           ]